The DESI DR1 Peculiar Velocity Survey: global zero-point and $H_0$ constraints: DESI and the DESI Peculiar Velocity Survey

 \subsection{The Dark Energy Spectroscopic Instrument}

 DESI is a spectroscopic instrument mounted on the Mayall 4-meter telescope at Kitt Peak National Observatory that can observe almost 5,000 objects simultaneously over a ${\sim}3^{\circ}$-diameter field-of-view thanks to the multiplexed robotic fiber system \citep{DESI2016b.Instr,DESI2022.KP1.Instr,FocalPlane.Silber.2023,Corrector.Miller.2023,FiberSystem.Poppett.2024}.
+Each of the fibers can move independently within their own `patrol radius' of 1.48 arcmin on the sky, and are 1.5 arcsec in diameter.
 The fibers feed 10 spectrographs that cover the near-UV to near-infrared wavelength range (3,600 to 9,800 \AA) with a spectral resolution ranging from 2,000 in the blue camera to 5,000 in the red camera \citep{Spectro.Pipeline.Guy.2023}.
 The full survey \citep{DESI2016a.Science} will observe over 60 million galaxies and quasars over eight years.

 The first data release of spectra, redshifts and value-added catalogs is already public \citep{DESI2024.I.DR1}.
 This covers the first year of DESI observations over an area of almost 10,000 square degrees to varying depth.
 In addition, the cosmological results from the first and second data release, such as redshift space distortions and baryon acoustic oscillation measurements \citep[see, for example][]{DESI2024.VII.KP7B,DESI.DR2.BAO.cosmo} are also public.
-What we describe in the current series of papers is the first data release of the peculiar velocity survey specifically.
+What we describe in the current series of papers is the first data release of the Peculiar Velocity Survey specifically.